 |Taxable income bracket (single person)||Total tax on

 |From EUR||To EUR||EUR||Percent|

-The Universal Social Charge, which came into effect on 1 January 2011, is a levy payable on gross income, including notional pay, before any relief for any capital allowances, losses or pension contributions.
+The Universal Social Charge (USC), which came into effect on 1 January 2011, is a levy payable on gross income, including notional pay, before any relief for any capital allowances, losses or pension contributions.

-All individuals are liable to pay the universal social charge if their gross income exceeds the threshold of EUR13,000.
-In the case of individuals aged 70 or over, and individuals who hold full medical cards, the 3 percent rate applies to all income over EUR13,000.
+All individuals are liable to pay the Universal Social Charge if their gross income exceeds the threshold of EUR13,000.
+In the case of individuals aged 70 or over, and individuals who hold full medical cards, the 2.5 percent (2017) or 2.0% (2018) rate applies to all income over EUR13,000.
 This reduced rate however is only available for those whose gross income is less than EUR60,000 per annum.

 The USC is essentially another form of income tax and is usually regarded as

 an admissible tax for the purposes of Ireland’s Double Taxation Agreements.